firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-28-a-taxonomy-of-hurts.md

 Back in my body, I stumble into the street.
 The man grabs my arm.

-"Watch it!"
-He shouts, and in his face I see his father's._Penthos var. phalaenoptilus nuttallii californicus?_Most people aren't swarmed with memories.
+"Watch it!" he shouts, and in his face I see his father's.

+_Penthos var. phalaenoptilus nuttallii californicus?_

+Most people aren't swarmed with memories.
 Every memory I capture is a hurtful one.
 Everything has the potential to cause pain.

 No two people's hurts take the same form; in the time since meeting the man flocked by starlings, I have seen others surrounded by constellations of lightning bugs, clots of jellyfish, or crusted in fractal coral growths.

 I am preoccupied by a question to which there seems to be no answer.

 Is the shape of our hurts determined by the types of pain we have suffered, by their severity?
 But that cannot be, for how can pain be classified?
-Some hurts are dull and aching, on fire with deep infection, while others are hot and sharp--yet the result, the pain, does not alone reveal what caused it.
+Some hurts are dull and aching, on fire with deep infection, while others are hot and sharp—yet the result, the pain, does not alone reveal what caused it.

 The unexpected, messy death of a loved one will hurt you, but whether it is a sepsis that slowly rots you from your spongey marrow outward or burns briefly yet marks you indelibly like the stab of a tattoo needle is a formula that cannot be delineated, let alone calculated.
 The result is as individual as the hurt and everything that came before it.
 How does one classify a pain when one cannot classify a life?

 I wonder if there are others like me, and if I have unknowingly met them, if they have held my hurts in the palm of their hands and remarked on how unremarkable, how small they are.

 I wonder what form they take.
 Forgetful as I am, do I leave my hurts buried behind me like so many nightjars in torpor?
-Do they dig themselves into the dirt and wait for me to revisit them, like warmth revisits spring?_Penthos var. laccaria amethystina_
+Do they dig themselves into the dirt and wait for me to revisit them, like warmth revisits spring?

+_Penthos var. laccaria amethystina_

 I found Purvi three months after my encounter with the starling man.